 It’s fitting that FilmBar is showing Saving Banksy first, given its own connections to local street art culture.

-During the Paint PHX street art festival in 2015, it screened another film exploring the world of street art.
+Paint PHX street art festival in 2015, it screened another film exploring the world of street art.
 And it welcomed artist Joerael Elliott to paint a mural called Dissolving Demarcation, which spans two of its exterior walls.
 Allow time to check it out, along with other street art in Roosevelt Row, while you’re in the area.

 FilmBar’s first Saving Banksy screening happens at 9:15 p.m. on Friday, January 13.
 Tickets are $9.
 Visit the FilmBar website for details.